ARTICLE I – ASSOCIATION

 ARTICLE VII – AMENDMENTS

-Section A. A proposed amendment change to the Constitution and By-Laws shall be posted on the TAPED Website and emailed to members at least two weeks prior to date of adoption.
+A proposed amendment change to the Constitution and By-Laws shall be posted on the TAPED Website and emailed to members at least two weeks prior to date of adoption.
 The by-laws may be amended by a two-thirds vote of the membership.
 Non-response of a member shall be considered a positive vote.

-Section B. Amendments may be proposed by the TAPED Executive Board or from the active membership.
+Amendments may be proposed by the TAPED Executive Board or from the active membership.
 Amendments may be proposed by a Special Called Meeting of the membership by the President of the Association and conducted electronically.
 Proposed amendments by active members shall be presented at the Conference General Business Meeting and must be submitted in writing, accompanied by rationale to the Vice President.

 ARTICLE VIII – RULES OF ORDER